-Course Code ES-ISBMEXPMAN-20
+ES-ISBMEXPMAN-20

-Year 2
+2

-Offered in term(s) 1&2
+1&2 and 3&4

-Credits 6 ECTS
+6 ECTS

-Module Manager Agota Szabo a.szabo@hhs.nl
+Agota Szabo a.szabo@hhs.nl

-Entry Requirements None
+None

-Method Lectures
+Lectures

-Assessment Exam (open questions and case study), resit in TERM 4
+Exam (open questions and case study), resit in TERM 4

-Course Material Joris Leeman, Export Planning , Pearson, 2 nd edition, 2016, ISBN: 978-90-43-03570-5
+Joris Leeman, Export Planning , Pearson, 2 nd edition, 2016, ISBN: 978-90-43- 03570-5

-Course Outline To be successful in the export business, companies have to rely on the knowledge, expertise, insight, and cooperation of everyone involved in the process.
+To be successful in the export business, companies have to rely on the knowledge, expertise, insight, and cooperation of everyone involved in the process.
 This module focuses on the integration of all aspects of the export business and the implementation of export strategies in the daily business practice.
-Students will learn: Why a European entrepreneur needs to export How to write an export plan
+Students will learn:

-Learning Outcomes After completing this course students should be able to: Discuss the most common management models Describe the most important theoretical frameworks for export formulation Discuss the most important elements of export marketing mix Construct an export plan for a company Understand the financial sides of export
+Why a European entrepreneur needs to exportHow to write an export plan Learning Outcomes After completing this course students should be able to: Discuss the most common management models Describe the most important theoretical frameworks for export formulation Discuss the most important elements of export marketing mix Construct an export plan for a company Understand the financial sides of export